aymanfarhat/js13k-starter/README.md

 Includes:

-- Project structure and example modules
+- Game project structure and example modules
+- Example game loop with render and update
 - Basic canvas animation example
 - Gulp web server for running your project in development mode
-- Gulp based build process: concatenate, minify, compile and replace into 1 minified HTML file then zip it with the assets
+- Gulp based build process: concatenate, minify, compile and replace into 1 minified HTML file then zip it
-- Desktop notification on the final file size with every build to keep eye on it

 ##Instructions
 TODO

-Make sure to test the built version before sumbmitting in case minification or
+Note: Running the build command will serve the built project in order to make sure the build is not broken after concatenation or minification

 ##About JS13K